FULL MOUTH RECONSTRUCTION | FULL MOUTH REHABILITATION

 For those patients that have teeth that are beyond repair due to trauma or cavities, or possibly have advanced gum disease; full mouth reconstruction is needed to replace and rebuild the dentition.

-The first step, for many patients, in a smile makeover is feeling comfortable at the dentist’s office.
+The first step, for many patients, is feeling comfortable at the dentist’s office.
 It’s common for patients to experience discomfort and anxiety while at the dentist, but our sedation dentistry is a great solution.
 Sedation dentistry works to relieve patients of fear and anxiety, using nitrous oxide, medications, or IV to calm their nerves.
 All of our sedation dentistry treatments are safe to use and make any procedure more comfortable for our patients.

 When you have damaged, infected, or decaying teeth and need full mouth rehabilitation or full mouth reconstruction, it can be difficult and even feel uncomfortable pursuing proper dental help.